caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ___

-Even without being very familiar with context bounds, it's kind of obvious that the only thing the method "knows" about `T` is that it has a `Timestamp`.
+Even without being very familiar with context bounds in scala, it's kind of obvious that the only thing we know about `T` is that it has a `Timestamp`, and we know this by _looking at the signature_.

 ### How to write a typeclass

-If you are interested in doing the above, you will quickly notice that there is no way `T` will have a *member* called `timestamp`, because, well, it's just a generic type.
+If you are interested in doing the above, you will quickly notice that there is no way `T` will have a *member* called `timestamp`, since it's just a generic type.
 It has stuff like `toString` and `equals`, because java, but that's about it.

 This is how we "declare" the typeclass, just a trait, and a method.
 The parameter `T` is what will be "wrapped" by `Timestamp`.